steven-ferguson/steven-ferguson.github.io/source/_posts/2014-07-19-t-switches-with-ruby-on-rails.markdown

 2. Each ```link_to``` has ```remote: true``` set.
 This tells JQuery-UJS that I want the request to be made as an AJAX request.
 The ```method: :post``` specifies that I want this request to be made as a POST (the default for link_to is GET).

-3. I use a decorator for my minion models to seprate view specific code from business logic.
-Here is my minion decorator.
+###Decorator
+As you can see above, I set some classes for each button by calling ```minion.off_button_class``` and ```minion.on_button_class```.
+While these methods could live in the minion model, I prefer to create a decorator to handle this view specific code.
+A decorator, takes an object and adds behavior on top of the object.
+This allows the additional behavior to be added only when it is needed.
 You can learn more about the decorator pattern [here](http://robots.thoughtbot.com/tidy-views-and-beyond-with-decorators).

 ```
 class MinionDecorator < Draper::Decorator